genesiscommunitysuccess/docs/docs/server-reference/data-model/define.md

 You might need to join to two different parts of the same table - for example, if you need to pick up the currency of a trade currency and also the settlement currency.

-To achieve this, create aliases for the two fields you are retrieving from the second table, for example, **tradeCcy** and s**ettCcy.**
+To achieve this, create aliases for the two fields you are retrieving from the second table, for example, **tradeCcy** and **settCcy.**

 By default, the fields in the second table are not monitored in real time (because, in most cases, the second table is providing some form of static data).
 If you need to join to a table where there is real-time data, then you need to specify a backwards join.
 This requires the statement backwardsJoin = true when you are specifying the join.